Proven-Paradox/shaper-system/Handbook.md

 Range: Medium
 Targets: 1 ally
 Cost: 3 MP (Upkeep 3 MP)
-Effect: The target is able to move one Square with no action on their Turn.
+Effect: The target is able to move one Zone with no action on their Turn.
 Description: Granting an ally extra mobility.
 This could be an application of time magic, utilizing a mobile platform, a mount, or similar effects.

 #### Aim